SleipnirGroup/Choreo/README.md

 #### Linux Dev Server

+Due to issue [#89](https://github.com/SleipnirGroup/Choreo/issues/89), you must manually copy all files matching `src-tauri/lib*.so*` into `src-tauri/target/debug/` to ensure they can be found for the next step.

 Run `npm run tauri dev` to start the dev server.

-If there is an issue locating shared libraries, copy all files matching `src-tauri/lib*.so*` into `src-tauri/target/debug/` to ensure they can be found.
-If you do have to do this step, please report this as an issue on [our GitHub issues tracker](https://github.com/SleipnirGroup/Choreo/issues).

 #### Linux Bundle